hotosm/hotosm-website/_product-pages/export-tool.markdown

   Rectangle-1:
     Icon: fa-solid fa-circle-nodes
     Header: Download the data
-    Highlight: Access up-to-date geospatial information from OpenStreetMap’s 1.3 million.
-Export and download maps in a variety of formats including OSM, ESRI Shapfile, SQLite, and Google Earth.
-Google Earth is a free downloadable program that anyone can use to access and customize existing geographic data.
+    Highlight: "Access up-to-date geospatial information from OpenStreetMap’s 1.3 million users.
+Export and download maps in a variety of formats including OSM, ESRI Shapfile, SQLite, and Google Earth."
   Rectangle-2:
     Icon: fa-solid fa-download
     Header: OSM Features
-    Highlight: Customize your downloads to select from the thousands of features like roads, buildings, education, emergency, telecomunications, etc or download everything in an area.
+    Highlight: Customize your downloads to select from the thousands of features like roads, buildings, education, emergency, telecommunications, etc. or download everything in an area.
   Rectangle-3:
     Icon: fa-solid fa-circle-nodes
     Header: Data Accessibility
-    Highlight: Use the API for more flexibility, and connect your applications and software to OSM data directly to our database or simply download the data to use in your preferred GIS application.
+    Highlight: Use the API for more flexibility and connect your applications and software to OSM data directly to our database.
+Or simply download the data to use in your preferred GIS application.
 Block 3:
   Header: "How does it work?"
   Highlight: "Export tool allows you to access data in less than 5 minutes by following the steps below:"